wwj-git-rgb/coze-studio/README.md

    # Clone code
    git clone https://github.com/coze-dev/coze-studio.git
    ```
 2. Deploy and start the service.
 When deploying and starting Coze Studio for the first time, it may take a while to retrieve images and build local images.
 Please be patient.
-During deployment, you will see the following log information.
 If you see the message "Container coze-server Started," it means the Coze Studio service has started successfully.

    ```Bash
    cd coze-studio